siakaramalegos/sia.codes-eleventy/src/posts/eleventy-and-cloudinary-images.md

 ## Layout Shift

 To prevent layout shift once the image loads, we need to provide the browser with an aspect ratio.
-Currently, the way to do that is to set a height and width on the image.
+Currently, the way to do that is to set a height and width on the image in HTML.
 Use the original image's dimensions since the actual size doesn't matter, just the aspect ratio.
 Your CSS will control the actual height and width.

 To prevent weird stretching, set an auto height in your CSS: